-Do not use tizanidine at a time when muscle tone is needed to assure safe balance and movement for certain activities.
+Do not use tizanidine at a time when you need muscle tone for safe balance and movement during certain activities.
 In some situations, it may endanger your physical safety to be in a state of reduced muscle tone.

-Switching between tizanidine tablets and capsules, or changing the way you take it with regard to eating, can cause an increase in side effects or a decrease in therapeutic effect.
+Switching between tablets and capsules, or changing the way you take it with regard to eating, can cause an increase in side effects or a decrease in therapeutic effect.
 Follow your doctor's instructions carefully.
 After making any changes in how you take tizanidine, contact your doctor if you notice any change in how well the medicine works or if it causes increased side effects.

 How should I take tizanidine?